cdigitaljaveriana/collectionbuilder-gh/pages/about.md

 {% include feature/timelinejs.html %}

 Card – >
+{% include feature/card.html header="This is a Card" text="The card features an image from the collection as a cap" objectid="demo002" width="25" centered=true %}
-{% include feature/card.html header="This is a Card" text="The card features an image from the collection as a cap" objectid="demo002" width="25" centered=true %};{% include feature/card.html header="This is a Card" text="The card features an image from the collection as a cap" objectid="demo002" width="25" centered=true %}
+{% include feature/card.html header="This is a Card" text="The card features an image from the collection as a cap" objectid="demo002" width="25" centered=true %}
+{% include feature/card.html header="This is a Card" text="The card features an image from the collection as a cap" objectid="demo002" width="25" centered=true %}

 Alerts – >